 |Clinical Exome Trio - (Offline Ordering Only)||P112.07B|

-The MGZ provides whole exome sequencing (WES).
-In addition to clinical exome analysis, whole exome sequencing encompasses enrichment and sequencing of all exons of the genome, which are the protein-coding genes (~ 20,000 genes), and is, currently, mainly performed in the research setting.
-WES results can be provided upon request. suited for patients, whose diagnosis could not be confirmed by clinical exome investigation.
+The MGZ provides whole exome sequencing (WES) in addition to clinical exome analysis.
+Whole exome sequencing encompasses enrichment and sequencing of all exons of the genome, which are the protein-coding genes (~ 20,000 genes), and is currently performed mainly in a research setting.
+WES is suited for patients, whose diagnosis could not be confirmed by clinical exome investigation.

 |Product Name||Product Code|